JuanDSacco/JuanDSacco/README.md

 - 🌱 I’m currently learning **Testing QA Manual, Redux**

-- 👨‍💻 All of my projects are available at [Proximamente Portfolio!](Proximamente Portfolio!)
+- 👨‍💻 All of my projects are available at Portfolio proximamente!

 - 📫 How to reach me **juandsacco@gmail.com**